2kunal6/MLadapters/docs/API.md

 # Neural Networks using PyTorch
 PyTorch based Neural Networks adapters can be tested using the file onto_based_neural_network_tester.py and neural_network_tester.py in examples directory.
+##### Detailed step by step workflow is mentioned in the example scipts to make it easier for understanding and testing.